JuanHPassos/C-codes/README.md

 # C-codes
-My solutions for the exercises of the Introduction to Computer Science Laboratory course.
+My solutions of the programming exercises proposed in C language at USP of the computer science course first semester.